DaveVoorhis/Rel/_Deployment/doc/README.txt

 go to the command-line, load the backup script created in Step 1 above, and execute it.

-For more information, please see http://reldb.org
+For more information, please see https://reldb.org

-Copyright (c) 2004-2019 Dave Voorhis
+Copyright © 2004-2022 Dave Voorhis
 All Rights Reserved